replicatedhq/help-center/content/guides/kubernetes-with-ship/introduction.md

 ### Looking for Ship Open Source?

 This guide is for aimed at application vendors looking to distribute a [proprietary](#features-for-app-maintainers) application.
-If you are looking for an easier way to distribute your free and/or open source Kubernetes- or Helm-based application, you may want to check out [Ship for Open Source](https://github.com/replicatedhq/ship)
+If you are looking for an easier way to distribute your publicly available Kubernetes- or Helm-based application, you may want to check out [Ship for Open Source](https://github.com/replicatedhq/ship)

 {{< linked_headline "Introduction to Replicated Ship" >}}